Connecting to the Wired Network

 No. Only university-owned network equipment may be attached to the campus network, including ResNet, since such equipment can interfere with the normal operation of the network.
 This means that you may not attach your own routers; managed switches; hardware firewalls; wireless access points; storage devices such as Western Digital My Cloud; or other network equipment.

-But there is one exception to this: you can use an unmanaged, wired-only switch so that your TV, game console, computer and/or DVR can share a wired port.
+But there is one exception to this: you can use an unmanaged, wired-only switch so that your computer, game console, streaming device and/or smart TV can share a wired port.
 Here are some 5-Port Gigabit Ethernet Switch models that we recommend:

 Do not connect a network device that has wireless to your wall port!